olvap/pinocchio/README.md

 --------------

 * Implement authentication from scratch.
+  * Sign Up by email, password & password confirmation.
+  * Sign In by email & password.
+  * Add Sign Out, Sign In, Sign Up links.
+  * Add profile page. (user information summary)

+* Add picture to post.
+  * A user can add an image to his post.
+  * Add column image to each post of the listing.
+  * Add image to the post page.
+  * Validate image format png, jpg.
+  * Validate size < 2 mb.
+  * Validate presence.

 * Implement commentable posts.

 * Implement ActiveAdmin Panel.
+  * Add post resource.

+* Implement search.
+  * Search by title.

 * Implement pagination to the listing of posts.
+  * 15 posts per page.

 * Implement rate system for posts.
+  * Add rates count on the post page.
+  * Add rate button on the post page.
+  * A post can be rated once per user.
+  * Sort posts by rating.

+* Implement authorization system.
+  * A user can manage his posts.
+  * A user can manage his profile.

 How to submit your work:
 ------------------------